Fagradalsfjall – The spectacular Iceland volcano

 The sound of the lava flow

-It was mindblowing to stand there and be surrounded by it all, seeing geological processes happening on an epic scale before my own eyes.
+It was mind-blowing to stand there and be surrounded by it all.
+Seeing geological processes happening on an epic scale before my own eyes.
 Hearing the mesmerizing sound of gushing lava coughed up from multiple fiery pits.
-I was surprised by the delicate sound of the lava flows, softly crushing and tinkling as they slowly move forward.
+At the same time I was surprised by the delicate sound of the lava flows, softly crushing and tinkling as they slowly moved forward.

-The flowing lava sounds a lot like piles of breaking glass rolling forth!
+The flowing lava sounds a lot like piles of gently breaking glass rolling forth.

-On 17 April, lava flowed over the end section of the hiking track (Route A).
-It closed off the access to the ‘helicopter hill’ where the rescue team and scientists were based.
+Lava flowed over the end section of the hiking track (Route A) on 17 April.
+It closed off the access to the so-called ‘helicopter hill’, where the rescue team and scientists were based.
 In the following days, the other craters subsided one by one.
-During my last visit that week on 19 April, one of the original twin craters was only belching up fumes.
+During my last visit on 19 April, one of the original twin craters was only belching up fumes.
 The other one stopped erupting a day later.

-Lava streaming into the deep Meradalir valley on 19 April 2021.
+Lava tumbling into the deep Meradalir valley behind Fagradalsfjall on 19 April 2021.

 One crater to rule them all

 Then the activity shifted, and started to concentrate around Crater #5 – the One Crater to rule them all.
-It was absolutely mesmerizing to watch the ongoing developments on the various live streams from RÚV and MBL.
+It was absolutely mesmerizing to watch the ongoing developments on the webcam livestreams from RÚV, MBL and Vísir, especially when the epic lava geyser episode kicked into action in May 2021.

 I couldn’t stay away from it.
-So I came back several times more and hiked all the routes in different periods.
-I explored Routes B and C in June, hiked around the entire lava field in August, and spent a truly magical night at the flowing volcano on Stóri-Hrútur and Langihryggur.
+So I came back several times more and hiked all the routes in different periods in 2021.
+I explored Routes B and C in June, hiked around the entire lava field in July, and spent a truly magical night at the flowing volcano on Stóri-Hrútur and Langihryggur in August.

-Fagradalsfjall is located 8 kilometres east of Grindavík, on the south coast of Reykjanes Peninsula.
-There are three parking areas by the nearest road, the 427 Suðurstrandarvegur.
+The Fagradalsfjall area is 8 kilometres east of Grindavík, on the south coast of Reykjanes Peninsula.
+There are three new parking fields by the nearest road, the 427 Suðurstrandarvegur.

-It takes about 1,5 to 2 hours to hike to the viewpoints of Geldingadalur, west of the crater (Route B – 3,5 kilometres) or Langihryggur, east of the crater (Route C – 4 kilometres).
-The end of the lava flow in Nátthagi Valley is only a 10 to 20 minute walk from the P2 carpark.
+From the car parks it takes about 1,5 to 2 hours to hike to the viewpoints of Geldingadalur, west of the crater (Route A – 3,5 kilometres) or Langihryggur, east of the crater (Route C – 4 kilometres).
+The end of the lava flow in Nátthagi Valley is only a 10 to 20 minute walk from the P2 car park.
 Route C goes into Nátthagi and up to Langihryggur on the east side of the valley.
-Route A was closed off by several more lava flows in June 2021, but Route B is still open.

 Track improvements (and rearrangements)

-The steep hill up on Route A, before the hiking track was improved.
+The hill at the start of Route A, before the hiking track was improved.

-Crater view from the end of Route B in June 2021… It’s worth it!
+Crater view from the end of Route B in June 2021… It was worth it!

 Langihryggur and Stóri-Hrútur

-The new Route C has become the most popular Fagradalsfjall hike.
-It goes up to the Langihryggur ridge (296 metres), on the east side of Nátthagi Valley.
-The first hill is the steepest part; it gets easier after that.
+Route C has become the most popular Fagradalsfjall volcano hike.
+It goes up to the Langihryggur ridge (altitude 296 metres), on the east side of Nátthagi Valley.
+The first hill is the steepest part, but it gets easier after that.
 When you’re about halfway up, the crater becomes visible in all its intimidating glory.

 Be aware that the path up to Langihryggur is very exposed on all sides.
 When it’s calm, it’s a great hike with spectacular views all around.
 But when it’s windy, it can be horrendous… When it’s foggy, chances are that you can’t see the crater at all, as the top of Langihryggur often gets shrouded in low hanging clouds.

-Stóri-Hrútur rises up at the end of Langihryggur and is about 1 km further on from Langihryggur.
-At 357 metres, this is the tallest mountain in the valley and provides even more spectacular views towards Meradalir.
+Stóri-Hrútur rises up at the end of Langihryggur and is about 1 kilometre further on.
+At 352 metres, this is the tallest mountain in the valley.
+Stóri-Hrútur provides even more spectacular views towards Meradalir.
 You can see the entire lava field, which has filled several valleys, nooks and crannies by now.

-Route E was added when Litli-Hrútur arrived to the scene in 2023.
-It follows an existing gravel mountain bike route below Langihryggur and is classified as a difficult & exhausting hike over rough terrain.
-From the P2 parking area near Nátthagi Valley it takes about 3 to 4 hours (one-way!) to hike to the Litli-Hrútur viewpoints.
+The new Route E was added when Litli-Hrútur arrived to the scene in July 2023.
+It follows an existing gravel mountain bike route below Langihryggur.
+Even though it’s relatively flat, it can be a difficult & exhausting hike.
+Especially the last 2 kilometres is rough terrain over a field of mossy rocks.
+From the P2 parking area near Nátthagi Valley it takes about 3 hours (one-way!) to hike to the Litli-Hrútur viewpoints.

 Hiking distances (return)